cms-opendata-workshop/tutorial-lesson-cloud-processing-gcp/episodes/05-workflow.md

 ### Cluster

-Using the cluster does not increase the cost, so for this small test, the estimates in the [previous section](episodes/04-cluster#costs) are valid.
+Running the workflow in the cluster does not increase the cost, so for this small test, the estimates in the [previous section](episodes/04-cluster#costs) are valid.

 ### Data download

 As detailed in [Section 02](episodes/02-storage#networking-and-download), downloading data from the storage costs $0.12 / GB.
-The output file size - and consequently the cost - for this quick example is small.
+The output file size - and consequently the download cost - for this quick example is small.